aaronbloomfield/pdr/tutorials/02-gdb/index.md

 You should see these changes:

 - The number you typed shows after the prompt.
-- 'info locals' shows that the 2 was entered into the array at index 1 (not 0!)
+- `info locals` shows that the 2 was entered into the array at index 1 (not 0!)

 Pressing `n` again will take us to the beginning of the loop; pressing it again will increment the value of nCount in the watch windows.
 Let's single step through another pass through the loop.
 Step over button twice more, entering successive values when prompted (2, 4, 6, 8, 10).
 See what happens to the variables.